Do Go On - 533 - El Chupacabra

 That's true, but I'm still thinking you're getting the T-shirts made if people want it.

-If they want to let us know.
+If they want them, let us know.

 Obviously, if I see a business opportunity, I'm going to go for it.